 Unbelievable.

-There is, if anybody's out there can't see through their media obsession with some issues, I mean, just watch some of your local cable shows.
+If anybody's out there can't see through the media obsession with some issues, I mean, just watch some of your local cable shows.

 It is so bad out there in terms of what they don't report, what they should report, what they stay away from reporting, how wrong they report, and how conspiratorial they are, and what an extension they are of all things liberal.